jwhited02/Module_11_Challenge/README.md

-For this challenge, I was tasked with scraping data from an webpage, and then using pandas to analyze the data pulled.
+For this challenge, I was tasked with scraping data from a webpage using BeautifulSoup, and then analyzing the data that I pulled using matplotlib and pandas.

 This assignment consisted of two technical products: